 We are your allies in this journey to becoming Howard-prepared social workers.
 We will keep the lines of communication open through emails, town hall meetings, surveys and evaluations.
 We want to hear from you about what's working well and what could work better.

-Again, we welcome you to the Howard University School of Social Work family and invite you to email or schedule an appointment to support your needs.
+Again, we welcome you to the Howard University School of Social Work.